saboteur-team/docs/docs/game/formats/luap.md

 The name Crc is easier, that is calculated from the file name without extension.
 In the above example: `AttackAction`.

-Size and size2 seems to be the same, no idea why is there two sizes currently.
+Size and size2 seems to be the same, no idea why are there two sizes currently.

 ## [Kaitai](http://kaitai.io/) Formats